muratk5n/thirdwave/en/README.md

 ---

 This level is pretty standard for most countries..
 Electricity is already not the preferred energy transfer medium.
-Let's keep it that way.
-Let's not insist on stupid.
+Suboptimal.

 ---